Cheating scandal shocks ski jumping, topples Olympic champions and shakes Norway's lofty reputation

 What has emerged involves team officials manipulating pre-approved and microchipped suits to increase their size and improve aerodynamics to help athletes fly further.

-It was revealed in footage secretly filmed from behind a curtain then sent by a whistle blower to international media.
-An official from the International Ski and Snowboard Federation (FIS) said the illegal alterations were only subsequently confirmed by tearing apart the seams of the crotch area on the offending Norwegian ski suits.
+It was revealed in footage secretly filmed from behind a curtain then sent by a whistleblower to international media.
+A FIS official said the illegal alterations were only subsequently confirmed by tearing apart the seams of the crotch area on the offending Norwegian ski suits.

 The scandal has unfolded in Norway which always scores high in Transparency International's anti-corruption index, tied for fifth in the most recent global ranking.